LanceMcCarthy/GoldenClouds/index.md

     * Each window has a screen next to it, insert the screen after opening the window
   *  For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
 * **Jacuzzis (unlisted feature)**
-  * These are not in the Airbnb listing because they break frequently and we do not want to promise their availability.
-If it is working while you're there, that's great... but if it is not, please keep in mind when leaving an airbnb review :)
+  * These are not in the online listing because they break frequently and we do not want to promise their availability.
+If it is working while you're there, that's great... but if it is not, please keep in mind when leaving a review :)
-      *   Outdoor tub: The external tub/plunge pool has jets and caps at 85 degrees (30 Celcius). **WARNING** do not attempt to use it yourself before talking to Roy (the property manager).
-He will enable it for you and then teach you how to use it. *This is for your own safety as It has a custom migrated system that is not guest operable from the top panel*.
+      *   **Outdoor Jacuzzi**: We are waiting for a new control unit, which limits the temperature.
+In the meantime, guests can still use it as everything works, but only of the property manager (Roy) sets it up for you at specific temperature. `This is for your own safety!
+Do not attempt to operate it yourself, you run the risk of serious physical harm due to overheating`.
-      *   Indoor tub: The indoor one does not have operational jets, this one is more for hot bubble baths w/candles and LED lighting.
+      *   **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.
 * **Night-time Tips**
   *   Keep the screen door shut if you’re on the patio.
 We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
   *   Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
 Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!